tomerovadia/Airbnfarm/README.md

 Future developments to Airbnfarm include:

--improving error handling
+* improving error handling
--creating profile pages for hosts and guests
+* creating profile pages for hosts and guests
--allowing guests to review spots/hosts and hosts to review guests -allowing hosts to post additional details about spots, including more than one photo -allowing guests to search spots based on additional criteria
+* allowing guests to review spots/hosts and hosts to review guests
+* allowing hosts to post additional details about spots, including more than one photo
+* allowing guests to search spots based on additional criteria